Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 Registration will be reinstated once the service employs an appropriate class of applicator or validates its insurance.

-Alberta Environment and Parks’ Pesticide Management Program and other government programs have publications with more information.
+The Alberta government has publications with more information.
 These cover appropriate pest management practices and the safe use of pesticides.

 - Selling and buying pesticides - Application Forms: Pesticide Service Registrations

 - Insecticides and Crop Protection

 Was this page helpful?

 You will NOT receive a reply on your feedback.
 Do NOT include personal information.
 To get answers to questions, use Alberta Connects.